Hosting and bandwidth provided by MacAce.net.

 After AnandTech published their initial speculation, Intel followed up with their own statement, noting that the original MacBook Air uses "existing Core 2 Duo technology with a lower voltage spec in a new miniaturized packaging design."

 Subsequent MacBook Air models are far less mysterious, although Apple has not released the actual Intel processor number for any of the systems.
 EveryMac.com documents the Intel processor number for all MacBook Air models on the main MacBook Air specs page as well as on the specs page for each model.

-Those who want to be able to upgrade the RAM after purchase should instead purchase a pre-Retina Display MacBook Pro.
+Those who want to be able to upgrade the RAM in an Apple notebook after purchase should instead purchase a pre-Retina Display MacBook Pro.

 The external SuperDrive that is available for the MacBook Air writes DVD+R DL and DVD-R DL at 4X, DVD-R and DVD+R at 8X, DVD-RW at 6X, and DVD+RW at 8X.
 It reads DVD at 8X, writes CD-R at 24X, writes CD-RW at 16X, and reads CD at 24X.